-

 Not on view

-Woven in three panels sewn together, this cloth is made from abaca and dyed with a warp-resist dyeing technique.
-As characteristic of T'boli ikat dyed abaca cloths (t'nalak), this cloth displays a sophisticated color scheme of black, red, and natural abaca.
-The kumo cloth is traditionally commissioned for mo'ninum or wedding festival to be used as part of gift exchange.
-During the final feast of the engagement ceremony the groom's family builds an umbrella-like structure referred to as a tabule and decorates it with valuable heirlooms such as mats, bridles, and ancient Chinese plates.
-The bride's family hangs a kumo magal consisting of masses of kumo cloth.
-At the culmination of the ceremony, the gifts are taken to the brides home to be exchanged.
+Woven in three panels sewn together, this cloth is made from the leaf fiber of the Musa textilis, or abaca plant, a species of banana that is native to the Philippines.
+The intricate designs are created by using a warp-resist dyeing technique—ikat, a process in which, prior to weaving, the warp yarns are bound and dyed to create a pattern.
+Ikat is a Malay-Indonesian term and the technique is also found throughout the neighboring Indonesia archipelago.
+Additional tying and partial removal of the bindings create more elaborate patterns.
+Characteristic of T’boli ikat-dyed abaca cloths (t’nalak), this piece displays a sophisticated color scheme of black, red, and natural abaca.
+The kumo is traditionally commissioned for a mo’ninu, or wedding festival, to be used as part of a gift exchange.
+During the final feast of the engagement ceremony, the groom’s family builds an umbrella-like structure referred to as a tabule and decorates it with valuable heirlooms such as mats, bridles, and ancient Chinese plates, which become the “bride-price,” or marriage payment.
+The bride’s family hangs a kumo magal consisting of masses of kumo cloth.
+At the culmination of the ceremony, the gifts are taken to the bride’s home as part of

 - Title